 - Bullae (fluid-filled blisters)

-- A golden-yellow crust can be present and indicate a staphylococcus aureus infection
+- A golden-yellow crust indicates a Staphylococcus aureus infection

 Causes